wanderview/node-netbios-session/README.md

 * `socket` {Socket Object} The socket to attach to.
 This socket should already be bound and connected.
 * `callback` {Function | null} An optional callback that is used to signal that a request has occured and to approve or deny the request.
+NOTE: If the `direct` option was set in the session constructor, then this callback will not be called.
   * `error` {Error Object} Provided if an error occurs during the attachment.
   * `request` {Object} An object describing the session request and providing method to allow the `callback` to `accept()` or `reject()` the request.